merrymercy/tvm-mali/README.md

+**Note: The data and script here are all stale.
+Please goto https://github.com/dmlc/tvm/wiki/Benchmark#mobile-gpu For the latest results.**

 # Benchmarking Deep Neural Networks on ARM CPU/GPU

 This repo is the supporting material for [Optimizing Mobile Deep Learning on ARM GPU with TVM](http://tvmlang.org/2018/01/16/opt-mali-gpu.html)